DroneStart/ConnectionPeeker/README.md

 # ConnectionPeeker
-Wrap a net.Conn to enable peeking into streams without consuming
+Wrap a net.Conn to peek into streams without consuming

-Peek() and PeekLine() allows peeking a line of the net.Conn.
+Peek() and PeekLine() allows peeking into the net.Conn without consuming data from the connection, while Read() consumes data from the connection.